 Tony Lima has been working with technology, economic modeling, forecasting, and market research for 40 years.
 His background makes him uniquely qualified to navigate this varied landscape.
 Begin with his education: B.S. in chemical engineering from M.I.T. , M.B.A. from Harvard, Ph.D. in economics from Stanford.
-His day job is professor of economics at California State University, East Bay.
+His day job was professor of economics at California State University, East Bay.
+He retired in 2016 to devote his time to consulting and blogging.
 But he has found time to:

 - write (eight books and over 100 articles ranging from wine economics to detailed analyses of meta-language code generators)